My homemade German chocolate cake recipe produces a extremely moist layered chocolate cake filled and topped with a coconut pecan frosting.

 I love it cold, but you can serve it at room temperature too.
 It's like heaven on a fork.

-HOMEMADE GERMAN CHOCOLATE CAKE
+MOIST GERMAN CHOCOLATE CAKE

 Make this cake a day before you want to serve it.
 Like me, it gets better with age.